 Case for Support

-How Long Will the Study Take?
+How Long Will The Process Take?

 The Campaign Strategy Study process generally requires 10 to 16 weeks, depending upon the following factors:

-- How many interviews are to be conducted and what is the availability of those interviewees.
+2. How many interviews are to be conducted and what is the availability of those interviewees.

 The Alexander Haas Campaign Strategy Study is an outside, objective analysis that reveals facts, attitudes and perceptions that may not be readily available to those within the institution.
-The Study will provide you with an overview of the feedback we receive from interviewees, as well as the identification of the top 10 projected gifts, and a range of gifts table for the balance of the campaign that is rooted in the real capacity of your donor base.
+The Study will provide you with an overview of the feedback we receive from interviewees, as well as the identification of the top projected gifts, and a range of gifts table for the balance of the campaign that is rooted in the real capacity of your donor base.
 Our report will focus on providing recommendations and critical information to help you make important decisions and strategize effectively for a campaign — to determine the goals, presentation of the case, schedule, organization, leadership and, most important, outline a specific plan of action.

-All of our Studies are conducted by our Partners and are subjected to the rigors of peer review by fellow Alexander Haas Partners.
+All of our Studies are conducted by our highly experienced Partners and are subjected to the rigors of peer review by fellow Alexander Haas Partners.
 This ensures each Study meets our high standards.
 In addition, you receive a financial analysis of the goal that is recommended, based on real potential gifts — not our “gut feeling”.
 This includes specific identification of the top ten gift possibilities and constitutes the basis for the recommended goal.